jina-ai/docs/chapters/crud/index.md

 Until now, Jina has only supported indexing (creating) and querying (reading) documents.
 To update or delete a document, you'd have to edit your dataset, and then re-build the Flow and indexers.
 Needless to say, this could create problems if you had large datasets.

-With the release of version `1.0` we're introducing **update** and **delete** operations.
+With the release of version `1.0.0` we're introducing **update** and **delete** operations.
 These are implemented across our executors and drivers and will allow you to update and delete documents by their ids.

-A basic example of this can be found in the `test_crud.py` file under `tests/integration/crud/simple`:
+A basic example of this can be found in the [`test_crud.py`](https://github.com/jina-ai/jina/blob/master/tests/integration/crud/simple/test_crud.py):

 The Flow object now supports a `delete` and `update` method, with a signature similar to index: